voldien/ELT/README.md

-# ELT #
+# ELT - Deprecated#
 -----
 ELT - engine library toolkit.
 This is a core library for developing game engines for cross platform.

-## Features ##
-* *
+This project has been labeled as deprecated as result of there is nothing left for me learn from this project.

 ## Motivation
 ----
 The library was created for educational purposes as well for decoupling the game engine it was developed for.
 The projected start 2013 and was originally written in C/C++ but was eventually migrated to C only, in order reduce overhead.

 ## Installation ##
 The program is installed with the following commands.